![]() deutsches Glossar |

 CONTROL LENGTH OF A SIGNAL

-The length of track behind a signal that must be clear as long the
+The length of track beyond a signal that must be safe and clear as long the

 signal displays a proceed aspect.